OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payment-consents.md

 ![State model](./images/PO_Consent.png)

-The definitions for the StatusCode:
+The definitions for the Status:

 | | Status | Status Description |
 | --- |------ |------------------ |